Johnny-droid/YummyYummy/README.md

 # Details we still need to do:

+hash passwords
-Log in and Sign up (also log out)
+Sign up
-Profile of a user
+Profile of a user (css missing)
 When making an order, make sure you only insert product of the same restaurant Use javascript maybe to change the color of things in single restaurant page List the menu of each restaurant in it's page and add a way to create a "basket" for an order